 The CGU IMS Preliminary examination is based on the three core classes stated above.
-It is recommended students take a preliminary exam soon after completing the required course(s).
-Preliminary exam is administrated twice per year.
+It is recommended that students take the preliminary exam soon after completing the required course(s).
+The exam is administered twice per year.

 CSULB College of Engineering Preliminary Examinations